Current Initiatives

 The CalOptima Health Provider Workforce Development Initiative will increase access to high-quality, equitable care for members by investing in strategies that aim to close gaps in Orange County’s health care workforce.

-Competitive Grant Programs: The first of two rounds of grants will focus on providing funding for educational investments to increase the number of health care professionals.
-A second round of grant funding will be announced for workforce training and development innovation.
+Competitive Grant Programs: CalOptima Health will distribute two rounds of competitive grants.
+The first round will focus on providing funding for educational investments to increase the number of health care professionals.
+The second round will focus on innovative solutions for training, development, and retention of health care professionals.

-Physician Recruitment and Loan Repayment Programs: CalOptima Health will launch two physician recruitment and loan repayment programs in 2024.
+Physician Recruitment and Loan Repayment Programs: CalOptima Health will also launch two physician recruitment and loan repayment programs.
 More information will be provided on the application process and timeline soon.

-Stakeholder Collaborative: CalOptima Health will convene an Orange County Health Care Provider Workforce Development Collaborative in 2024.
+Stakeholder Collaborative: CalOptima Health will convene an Orange County Health Care Provider Workforce Development Collaborative.
 More information will be provided on how to participate in the collaborative soon.

 Funding Opportunities